jrushlow/dblib/README.md

 composer require geeshoe/dblib dev-develop
 ```

+Note: The development branch of DbLib is unstable at times and therefor not recommended
+in a production environment.

 ### Configure

-DbLib Configuration parameters are set using the Json format.
+DbLib Configuration parameters can be set using various formats.
+However, JSON is the
+only format currently supported out of the box.
+Other formats such as .env, yaml, etc..
+are soon to follow.

+It is possible to brew your own config adapter using the AbstractConfigObject in the meantime.

 Copy the included dblibConfig_DIST.json to a secure location outside of your projects
  web root.